moweiyang0214/security-management/CISSP_ch9 Security Vulnerabilities, Threats, and Countermeasures.md

 You can use asset tracking to verify that a device is still in the possession of the assigned authorized user.
 Some asset-tracking solutions can locate missing or stolen devices.

-Some asset-tracking solutions expand beyond hardware inventory management and can oversee the installed apps, app usage, stored data, and data access on a device.
+Some **asset-tracking solutions** expand beyond hardware inventory management and can oversee the **installed apps, app usage, stored data, and data access on a device**.
 You can use this type of monitoring to verify compliance with security guidelines or to check for exposure of confidential information to unauthorized entities.

 **Inventory control** is the concept of using a mobile device as a means of tracking inventory in a warehouse or storage cabinet.
 Most mobile devices have a camera.
 Using a mobile device’s camera, apps that can take photos, scan bar codes, recognize things by shape/design, or interpret Quick Response (QR) codes can be used to track physical goods.
 Those mobile devices with RFID or NFC capabilities may be able to interact with objects or their containers that have been electronically tagged.